-Santa Rosa, CA – November 13, 2017 – Effective 11/13/2017, the burn permit suspension in Sonoma, Lake, Napa, Solano, Yolo and Colusa counties was lifted.
+Santa Rosa, CA – December 12, 2019 – Effective December 9, 2019, the burn permit suspension in Sonoma, Lake, Napa, Solano, Yolo, and Colusa counties was lifted by Cal Fire.
 Those possessing current and valid agriculture and residential burn permits can resume burning on permissible burn days.
-Any burns larger than 4 foot by 4 foot piles, other than agriculture

-verify it is a permissive burn day prior to burning
+Residents MUST verify it is a permissive burn day prior to burning.

 - Burn only dry, natural vegetative material such as leaves, pine needles and tree trimmings.